rage/java-programming/data/part-9/1-inheritance.md

 <programming-exercise name='DifferentKindsOfBoxes (3 parts)' tmcname='part09-Part09_04.DifferentKindsOfBoxes'>

 <!-- Tehtäväpohjan mukana tulee luokat `Tavara` ja `Laatikko`.
 Luokka `Laatikko` on abstrakti luokka, jossa useamman tavaran lisääminen on toteutettu siten, että kutsutaan aina `lisaa`-metodia.
 Yhden tavaran lisäämiseen tarkoitettu metodi `lisaa` on abstrakti, joten jokaisen `Laatikko`-luokan perivän laatikon tulee toteuttaa se.
 Tehtävänäsi on muokata luokkaa `Tavara` ja toteuttaa muutamia erilaisia laatikoita luokan `Laatikko` pohjalta. -->
 In the exercise template you'll find the classes `Item` and `Box`. `Box` is an abstract class, where adding multiple items is implemented by repeatedly calling the `add`-method.
 The `add`-method, meant for adding a single item, is abstract, so every class that inherits it, must implement it.
-Your assignment is to edit the `Box`-class and to implement different kinds of boxes based on the `Box` class.
+Your assignment is to edit the `Item`-class and to implement different kinds of boxes based on the `Box` class.

 <!-- ```java